 IPv6 and DHCPv6 traffic in Wireshark

-As you can see in both examples, there are several solicitation packets from an IPv6 client on the local network as it searches for an IPv6 router.
+As you can see in both examples, there are several solicitation packets from an IPv6 client on the local network as it searches for a DHCPv6 server.
 An attacker could respond to these requests and provide DHCPv6 leases to clients.

 For a quick step-by-step packet analysis, let's take a look at what exactly is happening here:

-1. An IPv6 client periodically sends out solicit packets on the local network, seeking an IPv6 router.
+1. An IPv6 client periodically sends out solicit packets on the local network, seeking a DHCPv6 server.

-2. When an IPv6 router is present, it sends out an advertise packet in response to the solicit packet.
-This advertise packet informs the client that the IPv6 router is available for DHCP services.
+2. When a DHCPv6 server is present, it sends out an advertise packet in response to the solicit packet.
+This advertise packet informs the client that the server is available for DHCP services.

 3. The IPv6 client replies with a request packet to the DHCPv6 server, asking for an IPv6 configuration.

-4. Finally, the DHCPv6 server issues the IPv6 configuration to the IPv6 client, which specifies several things, including the IP address, default gateway, DNS servers, etc. This is all included in the reply packet.
+4. Finally, the DHCPv6 server issues the IPv6 configuration to the IPv6 client, which specifies several things such as the IP address, default gateway, DNS servers, etc. This is all included in the reply packet.

 Snatching Credentials with Mitm6